-The Remnants Of This Abandoned Idaho Ghost Town Are Hauntingly Beautiful
+The Remnants Of This Former Idaho Mining Town Are Hauntingly Beautiful

 There is something eerie and humbling to be said about walking down the uneven dirt roads and empty landmarks of Idaho’s numerous ghost towns.
 A mere century ago, the lure of gold, precious ore, and the hope of a new life brought thousands of people to the Gem State, but after the dust had settled, Idaho’s mining towns went from thriving communities to hollow remnants.
 Yet, even today, their history is still as present as ever.